allandx/terraform/README.md

 ### Assumptions
 - Both developers and QA roles requires identical permissions to access resources corresponding to their respective products – Alpha, Beta, and Gamma.
 The IAM group names also align with the product teams’ team for easy reference
 - 1 environment - dev
+- As per best practice, remote backend in S3 is configured under `providers.tf`, however code is being developed locally for now

 ### To add new users belonging to existing product team/group
 - Update terraform.tfvars in dev/common/iam as below